-In the coming years Eagle County’s ski proximate neighborhoods are again poised for continuing success, as defined by lifestyle enhancement and financial performance, and should not be confused with the ups and downs associated with primary home residential real estate.
-Although one might argue that the two sectors appear similar they are in actuality driven by completely different forces.
-In order to more clearly understand these distinctions we offer the following commentary which focuses on the demand elements for world class resort property, which by their very definition are rare and very limited in terms of global supply.
+In the coming years Eagle County’s ski-proximate neighborhoods are again poised for continuing success, as defined by lifestyle enhancement and financial performance.
+This should not be confused with the ups and downs associated with primary home residential real estate.
+Although one might argue that the two sectors appear similar, they are actually driven by completely different forces.
+In order to more clearly understand these distinctions, we offer the following commentary which focuses on the demand elements for world class resort property, which by their very definition are rare and limited in terms of global supply.

-Socio Economic Profile: A study by the National Association of REALTORS® of the most expensive resorts in the US concluded that due to ‘price elasticity characteristics’ world-class destination resorts had outpaced national average rates of appreciation by 2:1 with the only question being whether that trend will be reinstated now that the Great Recession is over.
-Affluent enthusiasts will always seek out sophisticated diversified communities such as Vail and Beaver Creek which are capable of meeting their recreational passions and quality of life criteria in a personal safety and politically stable environment.
+Socio Economic Profile: A study by the National Association of Realtors® of the most expensive resorts in the US concluded that due to ‘price elasticity characteristics’ appreciation of world class destination resorts had outpaced the national average rates by 2:1.
+Affluent enthusiasts will always seek out sophisticated, diverse communities such as Vail and Beaver Creek that can satisfy their recreational passions and quality-of-life criteria in a personally safe, affluent and safe harbor for capital environments.

 The Vail Renaissance: The worldwide ski industry, which really began in the 1960s, has crossed the 60-year threshold, and like any of us in middle age, it suffers from tired infrastructures and deteriorating physical improvements.
 The best and most desirable locations often have the oldest and most obsolete structures which is out of sync with a discriminating clientele who value new, attractive, well-designed properties not typically found within our industry.